AgataFafera/Learning-Python-ENG/README.md

 11) A word guessing game with 3 levels of difficulty. [wordguess.py in Word Guess catalog]
 12) A file renamer allowing to rename multiple files at once. [renamer.py]
 13) A rock-paper-scissors game with score. [rock_paper_scissors.py]
+14) A program checking if the given number is perfect (it's sum of dividers is equal to the number). [perfect_numbers.py]